 There are some great online shops that offer discounts on beauty products – my favourites at the moment are Gorgeous, LookFantastic, and Beauty Pie.

 The gym is a great place if you use it often and get your moneys worth – however for a lot of people it just doesn’t add up.
 You end up spending a lot on a monthly membership only use it once or twice.

-Work out what your average visit is actually costing you to see if it is worth it – and you may be surprised at the results!
+Work out what your average visit is actually costing you to see if it’s worth it.
+You may be surprised at the results!